bhagenbourger/simplecountdown-theme-baby/README.md

 - run `npm publish`

 ## Credits
-The baby come from this codepen: https://codepen.io/ivhed/pen/PmPwQJ
+The baby is inspired by this codepen: https://codepen.io/ivhed/pen/PmPwQJ